herrkraatz/react-styling/README.md

 ## <a id="chapter1"></a>1.
 Getting Started

-*Notes:*
+*Notes I:*

+- The following tutorial shall show you fundamentally, what strategies are possible.
+- The right strategy (or combination of!) depends on your needs.
+- In my opinion it's mostly about the question how interactive/sexy vs. static/formal/seriously your application should appear to the user.
+The more interactivity you need, the more you will move from CSS to JavaScript to code your dynamic styling (as a function of state).

+*Notes II:*

 - No Mac needed.

-- In case of the last example, the global Sass strategy, you eventually need to instally Ruby on Rails (http://guides.rubyonrails.org/getting_started.html) before installing Ruby Sass. `node-sass` was no option as it had several vulnerabilities (not severe, but still).
+- In case of the last example, the global Sass strategy, you eventually need to install Ruby on Rails (http://guides.rubyonrails.org/getting_started.html) before installing Ruby Sass. `node-sass` was no option as it had several vulnerabilities (not severe, but still).

 ### My Setup